Suite 1300

 Endodontic procedure coding support with CDT code suggestions validated against tooth number, procedure notes, and radiographic documentation checklists.

-AI-enabled A/R follow-up prioritizing high-value endodontic claims — root canal, surgical, and retreatment — by aging bucket, payer, and denial reason.
+AI-enabled A/R follow-up prioritizes high-value endodontic claims, including root canal, surgical, and retreatment procedures, by aging bucket, payer, and denial reason.

 Documentation Workflow Manager